 Knowing what you should do if there’s a power outage will help your family better prepare for other kinds of emergencies.
-Keep this useful guide in a handy spot!
+Keep this useful guide from your Electricity company in Texas, NEC Co-op Energy in a handy spot!

 “Emergency Food and Water Supplies,” Texas A&M Agrilife Extension Disaster Education Network, https://texashelp.tamu.edu/browse/disaster-preparedness-information/emergency-food-and-water-supplies/

 “Make a First Aid Kit,” American Red Cross, https://www.redcross.org/get-help/how-to-prepare-for-emergencies/types-of-emergencies/power-outage.html

 “Frozen Food and Power Outages: When to Save It and When to Throw It Out,” FoodSafety.Gov, https://www.foodsafety.gov/food-safety-charts/food-safety-during-power-outage